brettjrea/gatsby_typescript_styled_setup/README.md

 *For this app gatsby develop will still use npm and use the set version.*

-*When using multiple versions of node you can set the default necessary for this app with the following command.*

 *Quickly start after a shutdown or reboot.*

 ```